open-telemetry/opentelemetry-collector-contrib/exporter/sentryexporter/README.md

 The following configuration options are supported:

 - `dsn`: The DSN tells the exporter where to send the events.
-If this value is not provided, the exporter will try to read it from the `SENTRY_DSN` environment variable.
-If that variable also does not exist, the exporter will not send any events.
+You can find a Sentry project DSN in the “Client Keys” section of the “Project Settings” section of a Sentry project.

 Example: